ros2/demos/intra_process_demo/README.md

 ros2 run intra_process_demo cyclic_pipeline
 ```

 > Similar to the previous, instead of creating a new message for each new iteration, the publisher and subscriber nodes only ever use one message instance.
-This is achieved by having a cycle in the graph and kickstarting the communication externally by having one of the nodes publish before spinning executor.
+This is achieved by having a cycle in the graph and kickstarting the communication externally by having one of the nodes publish before spinning the executor.

 ### 3. Image Pipeline All In One